FIND ME ON

 Read: May 9, 2021 • Rating: 3/10

-A controversial but thought-provoking book on how men ought to act toward/with women.
-Many interesting ideas, mixed with Deida's largely unjustified claims stated as if they were apparent fact.
-I think there are many concepts in here which I don't currently agree with, which I could see myself being plausibly convinced of.
+A controversial but thought-provoking book on how men should act toward women.
+Many interesting ideas, mixed with Deida's unjustified claims stated as if they were apparent fact.

-I gave it a low rating because there are many arbitrary/unjustified ideas that are somewhat destructive to spread - but I actually to quite like how unconventional Deida's ideas are and suspect that if I read this again in the future and spend more time thinking about what he has to say, my rating could improve.
+I gave it a low rating because there are many arbitrary/unjustified ideas that are somewhat destructive to spread - but I actually do like how unconventional Deida's ideas are and he has many good tactical tips around maintaining attraction and sexual polarity in relationships.

 Range